dlizcano/old_dlizcano.github_ol.io_old/index.md

   credit: Diego J. Lizcano
   creditlink: http://500px.com/dlizcano
 ---
 I work as professional-services consultant, with a focus on strategic matters around ecology and biodiversity conservation.
-I am especially interested in helping companies science and data based decisions.
+I am especially interested in helping companies to take science and data based decisions.

 Most recently, I’ve been working on monitoring wildlife and understanding deforestation.
 This is also the focus of my consulting practice.